Team Leaders are the heartbeat of the Contact Center.

 To be fair to Learning & Development folks, not everyone has the background or know-how to develop this specialized curriculum.

-And often what Team Leaders get is pretty basic.
+Often what Team Leaders receive is pretty basic.
 Sometimes it’s just a generic management course.

 Not one that addresses the art and science of the Customer ecosystem.